There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 1. Get Rid of Fruit Flies

-Mix 1 cup of water with 1/2 cup of apple cider vinegar, and add 1/4 cup sugar and a tbsp. of molasses.
-Next, hang the jars or cans on trees or in the kitchen, where they will serve as bait to attract and capture fruit flies.
+Mix 1 cup of water with 1/2 cup of apple cider vinegar, and add 1/4 cup sugar and a tablespoon of molasses.
+Pour the solution into some jars or cans.

 The soap cuts the surface tension of the solution, causing the flies to sink, and the vinegar will kill them.
-This bait also traps and kills gnats.
+This bait also traps and kills fungus gnats.

 2. Keep Some Animals Away